Sienna Shields

 Sienna Shields (born 1976) is an American abstract artist specializing in large-format collage pieces.
 She was also the chief organizer of the HowDoYouSayYaminAfrican? artist collective and the director of its digital work, Good Stock on the Dimension Floor: An Opera which was accepted for the 2014 Whitney Biennial.

 Early life

 Shields was born in Alaska in 1976.
 Both her parents were teachers and she and two siblings were home-schooled for a time while living outside Anchorage.
-She graduated from Lewis & Clark College, Portland, Oregon with a degree in Caribbean and Latin American history in 1998. in 2001, she moved to the DUMBO collective in Brooklyn.
+She graduated from Lewis & Clark College, Portland, Oregon with a degree in Caribbean and Latin American history in 1998. in 2002, she moved to the DUMBA collective in Brooklyn.

 Artistic style

 Shields's working process has been influenced by the "energy and chaos" of the collectives in which she lived for much of her working life.
 Many of her works are variations on collages of acrylic paint and multiple layers of cut or torn paper, assembled into large abstract pieces.
 She developed this working style after college in part due to financial restraints.
 Other works include bead sculptures, mixed media art, and digital imagery.